 As with any drug, enzalutamide and AZD5363 can have side effects.
 No-one can predict before you begin treatment whether you will have any of these, or how serious they might be.
 The side effects of each drug that have been reported in previous studies are listed below.
 Not all patients will experience all of these side effects and medications can be given to make any side effects less serious or uncomfortable.

 Enzalutamide

-Very common side effects (these affect 1 or more people in 10):
+Very common side effects (may affect more than 1 in 10 people):